EyasuTeshome/shifttracker/job-search/JSR2-create-stories-for-behavioral-grid-with-CARL.md

 Your behavioral grid **must be approved** to complete the block successfully:

 - This is a carry-over activity so you will have **two weeks to complete it**.
-- You have a maximum of **two rounds of reviews**, so study the coach’s comments carefully and integrate any changes required.
-You may use an extra review if necessary.
+- You have a maximum of **one round of reviews**.
+Study the coach’s comments carefully and integrate any changes required - it is your responsibility to implement the feedback - we won't be double-checking it.

 ❗️ Submit your first version **no later than Wednesday of the week it's due** to have time to go through the necessary rounds of revision.